THE COMPLETE GUIDE TO TEL AVIV

 Imperial Craft Cocktail Bar: On my never ending hunt to visit the world’s best bars, I knew I had to stop at this place after seeing it rank on the 2017 list.
 Hidden behind an unassuming hotel lobby, the bartenders seriously know their stuff

 Bell-Boy: A prohibition style bar with fun delicious cocktails.
-Had two drinks here, each was excellent.
+I had two drinks here, each was excellent.
 And, as a fun touch, they serve shots of the house punch from oyster shells

 Mabrouk + Denim: Fun, lively bars with good late night specials.
 I stopped by both post Bell-Boy on my way to falafel, and genuinely enjoyed sipping wine and chatting up a few locals.
-Sidewalk drinking culture is a thing in Tel Aviv, and I’m definitely here for it
+Sidewalk drinking culture is a thing in Tel Aviv, and I’m here for it

-- Breakfast Club: I didn’t go, but this place came recommended from a few friends as part of Tel Aviv’s club scene for its techno and deep house
+- Breakfast Club: This place came recommended from a few friends as part of Tel Aviv’s club scene for its techno and deep house

 Extra Travel Tips

 - Language: Hebrew, Arabic and English.
-Everyone I encountered spoke great English
+Everyone I encountered spoke great conversational English

 - Currency: Israeli New Shekel.
 I withdrew some Shekels to have in case anything was cash only, but pleased to find most places accepted contactless payment